 Managing Partner, Miss Kim

 Ji Hye Kim grew up in Korea eating and enjoying her mother’s homemade food.
-Her mother was known as the best cook in the Kim clan and the extended family celebrated holidays together by cooking big meals together from scratch.
-Ji Hye emigrated to the States at the age of 13, and settled in New Jersey.
+She has fond memories of family gatherings and holiday celebrations, where big meals, made from scratch, played a central roll.
+Ji Hye immigrated to the States at the age of 13 and settled in New Jersey.

-Ji Hye spent three years in management roles at Zingerman’s Delicatessen before stepping onto the entrepreneurial path with a traditional Korean street food venture, San Street Food.
-Over the next four years, Ji Hye focused on building the street food business, expanding her entrepreneurial knowledge and experience, and thinking about the future of the business.
+Ji Hye spent three years in management roles at Zingerman’s Delicatessen before stepping onto the entrepreneurial path with a popular Asian street food venture called San Street at Mark’s Carts in Downtown Ann Arbor for four years.
+After this initial success, Ji Hye began focusing on building the business and expanding her knowledge.
 As part of her ongoing development, she worked with Chef Alex Young at Zingerman’s Roadhouse and traveled extensively.

-In early 2015, Ji Hye’s time spent on the Zingerman’s path-to-partnership culminated with her becoming a managing partner.
-Her restaurant Miss Kim opened in Downtown Ann Arbor’s Kerrytown neighborhood in late 2016, serving food and drink rooted in tradition and adapted to the here and now.
-All dishes are made from scratch with local ingredients whenever possible—Miss Kim works with local farmer to build a menu that changes seasonally.
+In early 2015, Ji Hye’s time spent on the Zingerman’s Path-to-Partnership culminated with her becoming a managing partner.
+Her restaurant Miss Kim, opened in Downtown Ann Arbor’s Kerrytown neighborhood in late 2016, serving Korean food and drink rooted in tradition and adapted to the here and now.
+All dishes are made from scratch with ingredients from local farmers to build a menu that changes seasonally.